-Description: Funds will be used to replace the current one or both of the Ice Resurfacers at the Wentzville Ice Arena.
-These units are a 1998 and 1999 Olympia 2000 Ice Resurfacer.
+Description: Funds will be used to replace the current one or both of the ice resurfacers at the Wentzville Ice Arena.
+These units are a 1998 and 1999 Olympia 2000 ice resurfacer.
 Both of the resurfacers are 20+ years old and well beyond their normal life expectancy.

 Staff will evaluate whether or not there is an option to purchase a used unit from a professional hockey organization which, typically, rotate their resurfacers annually.
 If so, the cost of a used unit is about half of the cost of a new one.
 The life expectancy of ice resurfacers is 8-10 years.
+One unit was replaced in 2022.